OpenBMB/MiniCPM-V/README.md

 <details>
 <summary>Click to view more news.</summary>

+* [2025.08.02] 🚀🚀🚀 We open-source MiniCPM-V 4.0, which outperforms GPT-4.1-mini-20250414 in image understanding.
+It advances popular features of MiniCPM-V 2.6, and largely improves the efficiency.
+We also open-source the iOS App on iPhone and iPad.
+Try it now!

+* [2025.01.23] 💡💡💡 MiniCPM-o 2.6 is now supported by [Align-Anything](https://github.com/PKU-Alignment/align-anything), a framework by PKU-Alignment Team for aligning any-to-any modality large models with human intentions.
+It supports DPO and SFT fine-tuning on both vision and audio.
+Try it now!

 * [2024.08.15] We now also support multi-image SFT.
 For more details, please refer to the [document](https://github.com/OpenBMB/MiniCPM-V/tree/main/finetune).
 * [2024.08.14] MiniCPM-V 2.6 now also supports [fine-tuning](https://github.com/modelscope/ms-swift/issues/1613) with the SWIFT framework!